 The production quality at HCT has been recognized on the regional and state level, with actors and HCT receiving numerous awards from the Metrolina Theatre Association, The North Carolina Theatre Conference, and the Southeastern Theatre Conference.

 In 2007, the Theatre added two new programs for specific age groups.
 The RugBug Theatre is dedicated to producing plays with youth actors, ages 7-14, performing for young audiences, as young as three years old.
 The Encore Players is a program for seniors that produces one production every season.

 Capital improvements have been underway since 2012 and have yielded a restored and updated Jeffers Theatre, renovated restrooms on the main level, an updated, and flexible, performance space and concessions bar in the Firemen’s Kitchen, as well as beautifully updated restrooms on that lower level.
 In the 2017-2018 season, HCT unveiled a gorgeously expanded lobby area.
 Renovations to the actors’ rehearsal hall were begun in 2019 and completed in 2020.

 Pam Livingstone retired in June 2020 and Eric Seale, a native of Lexington Kentucky, was chosen in a national search to become the third Artistic Director of HCT.

 Eric joined HCT amid the 2020 Coronavirus Pandemic, when the theatre was unable to host patrons.
-He spent much of his first season with HCT was spent developing tech capabilities which lead to live streaming productions between October 2020 and March 2021, producing all titles and personally directing DISENCHANTED, FULLY COMMITTED, and THE WEIR along with a studio recorded version of A CHRISTMAS CAROL.
+Much of his first season with HCT was spent developing tech capabilities which lead to live streaming productions between October 2020 and March 2021, producing all titles and personally directing DISENCHANTED, FULLY COMMITTED, and THE WEIR along with a studio recorded version of A CHRISTMAS CAROL.
 With the launching of the 73rd season Eric finally got to make his proper Hickory directorial debut with the musical comedy SOMETHING ROTTEN.